• DNDi_Logo_No-Tagline_Full Colour

 The World Health Organization recommends that cryptococcal meningitis is treated with:

-• 1 mg/kg/day amphotericin B and 100 mg/kg/day flucytosine divided into four doses per day for one week
+• A single high dose of 10 mg/kg liposomal amphotericin B and 100 mg/kg/day flucytosine divided into four doses per day for two weeks

-• followed by fluconazole at 1200 mg/day for one week
+• fluconazole at 1200 mg/day for two weeks

 • followed by fluconazole at 800 mg/day for eight weeks

-• followed by, finally, fluconazole at 200 mg/day for at least a year
+• followed by fluconazole at 200 mg/day for at least a year.

-Depending on drug availability, the initial two weeks of treatment may be replaced by either two weeks of 1200 mg/day fluconazole and 100 mg/kg/day flucytosine divided into four doses per day, or two weeks of 1 mg/kg/day amphotericin B deoxycholate and 1200 mg/day fluconazole.
+Depending on drug availability, the initial two weeks of treatment may be replaced by either two weeks of 1200 mg/day fluconazole and 100 mg/kg/day flucytosine divided into four doses per day, or two weeks of 1 mg/kg/day amphotericin B deoxycholate if liposomal amphotericin B is not available and 1200 mg/day fluconazole.

 In practice, however, treatment is often just fluconazole, which is ineffective.